What Should I bring?

 While there are innumerable casual participants in our hashes, we have an official membership who are kept in the loop for special events and help to cover misc. operating expenses.
 The Pittsburgh Hash has approximately 80 active members.
 The membership is about half male and half female.
 Inbreeding is popular here; there are several married couples plus a few stranger relationships.
 Members pay annual dues to fund special events and cover miscellaneous expenses.
 In addition to paying dues, each member must “host” one hash per year; that is, lay a trail and provide food and beer at the end.

 Not a member?
-Join Us or Renew your membership for 2021 Word Doc or PDF or SIGN UP AND PAY ONLINE(75 cent fee to cover paypal charges)
+Join Us or Renew your membership for 2023 Word Doc or PDF.

 The Hash Discuss List

 There is a Google group for the Pittsburgh Hash.
 It is mostly deprecated, yet new at the same time (it replaced the Yahoo group).
 The Discuss list occasionally has freewheeling back-and-forth chatter, not necessarily related to hashing; Tits and Beer are perennial hot topics.
 The old Announce list and the old Yahoo group are now defunct.

 Now that we are well into the 21st century, the Pittsburgh kennels also have a lively private Facebook group.
 Befriend a local hasher to find out how to join it!
 Most trails are also posted as Facebook events.